fsoubes/FilterRank/rank_filters.md

 The followed image shows the output of the Median filter function in 8-bit image[Fig.X].
 ![yolo](https://github.com/fsoubes/FilterRank/blob/master/images/normalmedian.png)
-#### Figure XX.
-Result of Median filter function with radius=2, 1: input image, 2: output image
+** Figure XX.
+Result of Median filter function with radius=2, 1: input image, 2: output image.**

 The followed image shows the output of the Maximun filter function in 8-bit image[Fig.X].
 Here we can clearly see the brightest points due to the Maximun filter.
 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/normalmax.png)
-#### Figure XX.
-Result of Maximun filter function with radius=2, 1: input image, 2: output image
+**Figure XX.
+Result of Maximun filter function with radius=2, 1: input image, 2: output image**

 The followed image shows the output of the Minimun filter function in 8-bit image[Fig.X].
 Here we can clearly see the darkest points in the image due to the Minimun filter.
 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/normalmin.png)
-#### Figure XX.
-Result of Minimun filter function with radius=2, 1: input image, 2: output image
+**Figure XX.
+Result of Minimun filter function with radius=2, 1: input image, 2: output image**

 The followed image shows the output of the Variance filter function in 8-bit image[Fig.X].
 On the output image we can clearly see the edges on the image represented by the pixels in white.
 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/normalvariance.png)
-#### Figure XX.
-Result of Variance filter function with radius=2 , 1: input image, 2: output image
+**Figure XX.
+Result of Variance filter function with radius=2 , 1: input image, 2: output image**